krausest/razer-blade-15-linux-config/README.md

 `cp  chromium-flags.conf ~/.config/`

 # Set keyboard chroma
-Install openrazer and run the keyboard_chrome.sh shell script to get green keys except red arrow keys.
-Note that you might need to adjust $dev to match your keyboard device
+Install openrazer and run the keyboard_chroma.sh shell script to get green keys except red arrow keys.
+Note that you might need to adjust $dev to match your keyboard device.
+To start it automatically copy keyboard.desktop to ~/.config/autostart/ (and ajust the path in keyboard.desktop to keyboard_chroma.sh)

 # NVidia Optimus
 Install optimus-manager, linuxXX-bbswitch, linux-nvidia and copy the optimus-manager.conf to /etc/optimus-manager and enjoy   (idle) energy consumption below below 10 W and 8 hours and more "time to empty".